Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 When an object is indexed, by default the catalog will attempt to find attributes and methods that match index and column names on the object.
 Methods will be called with no arguments in an attempt to get a value.
-If a value is found, it is indexed.
+If a value is found, it's indexed.

 ```{note}
 Objects are normally acquisition-wrapped when they are indexed, which means that an indexed value may be acquired from a parent.